 Not only do probiotics help make you more regular, they also promote quicker transit time of your stool through your colon.
 Bifidobacterium lactis, in particular, supports your body in moving waste along at the optimal speed.

-While this varies from person to person and even day by day, a 12-48 hour window is considered the normal range.
-Generally, a too-short transit time means your digestive system has not had the opportunity to absorb as much water and nutrients as it should.
+While this varies from person to person and even day by day, a 12-48 hour window is within the normal range.
+Generally, too short of a transit time means your digestive system hasn’t had the opportunity to absorb as much water and nutrients as it should.
 This can result in diarrhea or loose stools, dehydration, and nutritional deficiencies.

 Waste that passes too slowly can be difficult to pass because too much water gets extracted from it.
-Furthermore, waste that remains in the body too long can ferment and create a feeding ground for bad bacteria, causing gas and bloating, among other ailments.
+Furthermore, waste that remains in the body for too long can ferment and create a feeding ground for bad bacteria.
+You guessed it, this can cause gas and bloating, among other ailments.

 Probiotics Support Vaginal Wellness

 Probiotics, including Lactobacillus, also influence vaginal bacteria.
-This probiotic produces lactic acid and hydrogen peroxide, which supports your vagina in maintaining an acidic pH level.
+This probiotic produces lactic acid and hydrogen peroxide.
+Lactic acid and hydrogen peroxide help maintain an acidic pH level in the vagina.
 This high acid helps the vagina fight bacterial infections such as bacterial vaginosis.
 This makes lactobacillus one of the best probiotics for vaginal health.
-That’s good news for the more than 21 million American women between 14 and 49 who get bacterial vaginosis yearly.
+That’s good news for the more than 21 million American women who get bacterial vaginosis yearly.
+The average age range for these women is between 14 and 49 years old.

+Finding the best probiotic for gut health can be a challenge.
 I searched for years to find a high-quality probiotic without any luck.
-Most probiotics on the market require refrigeration and have a short shelf life because CFUs die off quickly, so by the time you get the probiotic home and take it, you aren’t getting what you bought.
+Most probiotics on the market require refrigeration and have a short shelf life.
+That’s because CFUs die off quickly.
+By the time you get the probiotic home and take it, you aren’t getting what you bought.

-That’s why I formulated Probiotic Capsules 30 Billion for daily maintenance and Probiotic Capsules 100 Billion for rebuilding and rebalancing gut bacteria when taking antibiotics, fighting Candida overgrowth, or working to repair a leaky gut.
-Probiotic Capsules 30 Billion and Probiotic Capsules 100 Billion ensure you’re getting the highest quality of probiotic strains at the most potent strength for optimal gut health.
-And the best part is they do not require refrigeration and have a long-lasting shelf life.
+That’s why I formulated two specific probiotics.
+Probiotic Capsules 30 Billion supports daily maintenance.
+Probiotic Capsules 100 Billion for rebuilding and rebalancing gut bacteria.
+I also recommend Probiotic Capsules 100 Billion for other reasons.
+Examples include taking antibiotics, fighting Candida overgrowth, or working to repair a leaky gut.
+Probiotic Capsules 30 Billion and Probiotic Capsules 100 Billion ensure you’re getting the highest quality probiotic strains at the most potent strength.
+It’s the perfect solution for optimal gut health.
+And the best part is they do not require refrigeration!
+They also have a long-lasting shelf life.

-As I mentioned earlier, when it comes to SIBO and probiotics that won’t exacerbate your symptoms, soil-based probiotics don’t colonize in the small intestine or feed the bacteria already growing there.
+As I mentioned earlier, soil-based probiotics don’t colonize in the small intestine.
+They also don’t feed the bacteria already growing there.
 Soil-based probiotics do not contain lactobacillus or bifidobacterium strains, yet they still provide all the benefits of a probiotic.

 The Final Word on Stopping Your Probiotic Use